Lightning-AI/pytorch-lightning/docs/source/3_steps.rst

 1. Move your computational code
 -------------------------------
-Move the model architucture and farward pass to your :class:`~pytorch_lightning.core.LightningModule`.
+Move the model architucture and forward pass to your :class:`~pytorch_lightning.core.LightningModule`.

 .. code-block::